Office Volunteers Needed

-Claremont After-School Programs, Inc. (CLASP) has now been in existence two years, having merged the previously successful Claremont Tutorial Centers and the Youth Wellness Center, both of which were begun in 1995 to help at-risk Claremont students with their academic needs.
-Last year over 150 students attended CLASP, with the help of more than 100 volunteers.
+Claremont After-School Programs, Inc. (CLASP) has now been in existence since 2005, having merged the previously successful Claremont Tutorial Centers and the Youth Wellness Center, both of which were begun in 1995 to help at-risk Claremont students with their academic needs.
 Over 95% of the students qualify as low-income, and only 35% come from homes where English is the primary language.

 • Provide supplies, educational materials, books as needed